micahwoods/micahwoods.github.io/_posts/2018-07-15-it-doesnt-have-to-be-so-complicated.md

 Sands don't have any of these problems because the soil structure does not change no matter what type of sodium or salt is in the irrigation water or the soil.
 Thus, any salt can be leached simply by adding water, and there will be no improvement in soil structure, whether one adds gypsum or does not add gypsum."

-2) Take home message: understand threshold salinity levels that might cause problems, and stay safely away from them.
+Take home message: understand the difference between salinity and sodicity, and apply that to water movement in sand rootzones.

-A correspondent wrote, about Mehlich 3 soil test results, and how to apply the [MLSN](http://www.asianturfgrass.com/2016_mlsn_paper/) approach in this situation.
+2) A correspondent wrote, about Mehlich 3 soil test results, and how to apply the [MLSN](http://www.asianturfgrass.com/2016_mlsn_paper/) approach in this situation.

 "Our sodium levels are on the high end at 30 ppm on average.
 Our irrigation water is extremely high in bi-carbs as well.
 K average [in the soil] is 64, Mg 160, Ca 1,627.
 So to combat the growing sodium levels fo I just disregard our Ca numbers and push gypsum to flush Na out?"